-With so many people opting to strike out on their own, though, some professional groups — like the New York State Bar Association and the Public Relations Society of America — are setting up systems to make it a little easier for the entrepreneurial-minded, offering group health insurance and, in some cases, retirement funds.
+With so many people opting to strike out on their own, though, some professional groups are setting up systems to make it a little easier for the entrepreneurial-minded, offering group health insurance and, in some cases, retirement funds.
 Similarly, the Freelancer's Union has arranged health, dental, disability and liability insurances (among others) for members.
-And the popular workforce management service WorkMarket offers health insurance options as well, via insurance broker Stride (the service that's also used by Uber and Etsy).
+And various popular workforce management services offers health insurance options as well.

-Long-time freelancers, though, say that while it's nice to have those as a backstop, the smartest thing to do is to find a good financial advisor or professional and consult with them first.
-(Find a financial advisor)
+Long-time freelancers, though, say that while it's nice to have those as a backstop, the smartest thing to do is to find a good financial professional and consult with them first.
+(Find a financial professional)

 "A great insurance broker is worth their weight in gold," said Cherie Gary, a marketing and public relations professional, in an interview.

-Gary said she has put that financial professional to good use in her 15 years as a freelancer — and never so much as in the past few years with the advent of the Affordable Care Act.
-Initially, she says, she had a typical preferred provider organization (PPO) health plan.
-In 2016, she was forced to move to an HMO, due to policy changes from her insurer.
+Gary said she has put that financial professional to good use in her 15 years as a freelancer — and never so much as in the past few years with the ongoing changes in health care regulations.

 "For the first time, health care is becoming a real challenge," she said.